-Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 7 February 2022 Policy contact name and position Chris Sargeant, Headteacher Amendments after determination - Department for Education calculation 070 0400 Department for Education school number 878-3462 Age range 4 to 11.
+Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 7 February 2022 Policy contact name and position Chris Sargeant, Headteacher Amendments after determination - Department for Education school number 878-3462 Age range 4 to 11.
 There is also Early Years provision from 2.
-Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 2023-24 20 Priority for children to another setting Chulmleigh Community College 1 Priority for children from another setting Morchard Bishop Pre-school Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for faith priority.
+Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 202 23-24 20 Priority for children to another set ting Chulmleigh Community College 1 Priority for children from another s etting Morchard Bishop Pre-school Designated religious character Yes - Church of England Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for faith priority.
 See below Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round ncy bates in real admissio 41 When to apply from 1 June 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted
+See below Key Dates Normal round 15 November 2022 to the National Closing Date which is 15 January 2023 National Offer Date which is 17 April 2023 From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 31 May 2023 Deadline to hear appeal 28 July 20)23 3 Key Dates In-Year admission When to apply from 1 Jur ne 2023 for Year Groups 1 to 6 from 1 September 2023 for Reception within 10 school days of an application within 30 school days of the form being submitted from 20 school days after refusal